1.1 GENERAL; Name

 3.8 OFFICERS AND THE EXECUTIVE BOARD; Notice of Board Meetings

-At least five days notice of the time, place, and purpose of all meetings of the Board shall be given to each member of the Board by the secretary.
-Such notice may be given in person, by telephone, or by mail or telegram sent to each members last known address.
-Any member of the Executive Board may waive notice of any meeting, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
-The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting in now lawfully called or convened.
+At least five days' notice of the time, place, and purpose of all meetings of the Board shall be given to each member of the Board by the secretary.
+Such notice may be given in person, by telephone, or by mail or other electronic medium sent to each member's last known address.
+Any member of the Executive Boardmay waive notice of any meeting, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
+The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Executive Board need to be specified in the notice or waiver of notice of such meeting, unless specifically required by law or by these Bylaws.

 3.9 OFFICERS AND THE EXECUTIVE BOARD; Quorum